Amorymeltzer/mls/notes.md

 - Also parse into per-season data  (multipleWorksheets.pl)
 - Columns with game id (stretch over seasons), date, and individuals
 - Keep data sum for each individual season, show graph for each season?
+- What do with generate_data?
+Need to figure out workflow, python parsing/graphing scripts
+- Splash page welcomes, has TOC with: current season table and graphs, archives, photos